park-brian/shell-scripts/README.md

-# centos-7-automated-vm-setup
+#### Shell scripts

-This repository contains shell scripts used to automate tasks in the creation of a CentOS VM.
+This repository contains shell scripts used for automating certain tasks.